Need to know

 - Ask if your policy covers the treatment you require and if you've served any waiting times.
-Tip: health funds may use different definitions for the same treatment than your specialist – especially in terms of what's minor surgery that's normally included in most policies, or major surgery which may be excluded if you haven't got top cover.
-Ask your GP or specialist for the Medicare item number and quote it to the health fund to be sure.
+Get the Medicare item number from your GP or specialist and quote it to the health fund to be sure.

 - Ask if you have to pay an excess or co-payment.

 - Get a list of surgeons they have an agreement with.

 - Get a list of hospitals in your area they have an agreement with.